 In this project we analysed hearths from the late Upper Palaeolithic in order to understand their construction and function and the spatial patterning of activities around them.
 The analyses show that people's day-to-day life was structured and regulated and the construction of special fireplaces designed to use fuel economically.

 The engraved slate plaques from Gönnersdorf show us the art of 15,800 years ago in its social and economic context.
-For the first time we are examining the engravings by employing high-resolution 3D scans.
-These permit a more objective evaluation of the depictions.
+For the first time engravings have been examined by employing high-resolution 3D scans.
 The design and execution of the engravings, the conventions of the images, stylistic devices and “handwriting” provide first insights into the competence or intention of individual artists.

 Staying alive a harsh landscape with fluctuating resources requires successful strategies.
 Complex conventions and organizational systems are necessary to ensure long-term survival.
 This project examines the complex processes of social transformation of Northwest European societies at the end of the Ice Age 16,000 - 13,000 years ago and their interconnection with environmental change.